jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

  - `Authenticated Debug Access Control Specification <https://developer.arm.com/documentation/den0101/latest/>`__
  - `Arm Corstone-1000 for MPS3 Application Note AN550, Chapter 7 <https://developer.arm.com/documentation/dai0550/latest/>`__

-The Secure Debug Manager API is implemented in the `secure-debug-manager <https://github.com/ARM-software/secure-debug-manager>`__ repository.
+The Secure Debug Manager API is implemented in the `Secure Debug Manager (PSA-ADAC / SDC-600) <secure-debug-manager-repo-readme_>`__ repository.
 This repository also contains the necessary files for the Arm Development Studio support.
 The build and integration instructions can be found in its `README <secure-debug-manager-repo-readme_>`__.

-The `secure-debug-manager` repository also contains the private key and chain certificate to be used during the tests.
+The `Secure Debug Manager (PSA-ADAC / SDC-600)` repository also contains the private key and chain certificate to be used during the tests.
-The private key's public pair is provisioned into the One-Time Programmable memory in TrustedFirmware-M. These are dummy keys that should not be used in production.
+The private key's public pair is provisioned into the One-Time Programmable memory in TrustedFirmware-M.
+These are dummy keys that should not be used in production.

-To test the Secure Debug feature, you'll need a debug probe from the DSTREAM family and Arm Development Studio versions 2022.2, 2022.c, or 2023.a.
+To test the Secure Debug feature, you'll need a debug probe from the `Arm ULINKpro family <arm-ulink-pro-website_>`__ and `Arm Development Studio <arm-ds-website_>`__ versions 2022.2, 2022.c, or 2023.a.

 #.
-Clone the `secure-debug-manager` repository to your workspace.
+Clone the `Secure Debug Manager (PSA-ADAC / SDC-600)` repository to your workspace.

     .. code-block:: console

-        cd $WORKSPACE
+        cd ${WORKSPACE}
         git clone https://github.com/ARM-software/secure-debug-manager.git

 #.
 Navigate into the repository directory and checkout the specific commit in the listing below.

     .. code-block:: console

-        cd $WORKSPACE/secure-debug-manager
+        cd ${WORKSPACE}/secure-debug-manager
         git checkout b30d6496ca749123e86b39b161b9f70ef76106d6

 #.
-Follow the steps in the `secure-debug-manager`'s `README <secure-debug-manager-repo-readme_>`__ for the development machine setup.
+Follow the instructions in the `Secure Debug Manager (PSA-ADAC / SDC-600)'s README <secure-debug-manager-repo-readme_>`__ for the development machine setup.

 #.
 Rebuild the software stack with Secure Debug.